cogment/cogment-doc/docs/reference/parameters.md

 The trial parameters are a set of parameters that define the details of a trial.
 They may be generated from the default parameters provided to the Orchestrator (see [Parameter File](#parameter-file)), and updated by the pre-trial hooks (see [TrialParameters](./python.md#class-cogmenttrialparameters) and [register_pre_trial_hook](./python.md#registerpretrialhookself-impl)).
-Or they can be provided whole to the trial start call (see [start_trial](./python.md#async-starttrialself-trialconfignone-trialidrequestednone-trialparamsnone)), in which case the default parameters are ignored and the pre-trial hooks are not used.
+Or they can be provided whole to the trial start call (see [start_trial](./python.md#async-starttrialself-trialconfignone-trialidrequestednone-trialparamsnone)).

 In the parameters, are optional config messages for the trial, environment and actors.
 The trial config is only used by the pre-trial hooks, whereas the other configs are sent to their respective destination at the start of the trial.